Pranavbp525/PersonalTrainerAI/readme/deployment.md

 Since this project uses external APIs and application logic rather than a locally trained ML model, "monitoring and retraining" are adapted:

 *   **Monitoring Approach:**
     *   **Application Performance:** Google Cloud Run metrics (request latency, error rates, instance count, CPU/Memory utilization) are monitored via Google Cloud Monitoring.
 Google Cloud Logging captures `stdout`/`stderr` from both frontend and backend containers for debugging and tracking application-level events or errors.
-LangSmith integration with the Agent logs all the necessary metrics for cost, latency, traces, runs etc, and periodically store all the runs in a datase.
+LangSmith integration with the Agent logs all the necessary metrics for cost, latency, traces, runs etc, and periodically store all the runs are also stored in the cloud sql.
     *   **API Usage/Cost:** Monitoring usage and costs of external APIs (OpenAI, Pinecone, Groq, etc.) is done primarily through the LangSmith platform.
     *   **Agent Behavior:** Qualitative monitoring involves reviewing conversation logs and user feedback to assess the agent's helpfulness and accuracy, and more importantly monitoring the agent traces in LangSmith.
 The script `eval.py` in `chatbot/eval_agent` calculates the model's average accuracy tracing the last 100 LLM runs.
 The `evaluate-model.yml` automates the evaluation as a bi-weekly task and uploads the resultant evaluation in a GCP bucket for cloud monitoring.
 *   **"Data Shift" Equivalent:** Significant changes in user query patterns or external API behavior could degrade performance.
 This is monitored indirectly via application error rates, latency spikes, or negative user feedback.
 Also we have a model evaluation pipeline that runs periodically.
 It evaluated RAG and the AGENT using LLM as a Judge Evaluator, and pushed the evaluation results to the respective LangSmith runs.